Before the Ride

 - Cramping: Endurolytes Fizz

 - Human/bike interface pain points (hands, feet, butt).
-Maybe OK for 40 mi, but NOT for 100 mi.
+What might be OK for 40 mi, may NOT be for 100 mi.

 - Butt/Saddle—make sure it fits!

 - Feet/Shoes—fit?
 Footbeds?
 Hotspots?
 If you’re not going “clipless,” then you’re missing huge benefits!

 - Hands/Gloves—Numbness: Change position, pad bars

 - Does anything hurt when you ride?
 Consider alterations in gear or get a bike fitting to resolve these issues.

 - No changes within a week before the ride

 - Ride the bike at least 40 mi. after making any changes or adjustments prior to the ride.
 Make sure that whatever changes you’ve made haven’t adversely affected the quality of your ride.
 You don’t want to find out the hard way (halfway through your century) that your recent changes have made things WORSE!

 - Get your bike tuned up 2-3 weeks before the ride